iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

   experiment(s).
 - Visualize and compare experiments with `dvc exp show` or `dvc exp diff`.
   Repeat 🔄
-- Make certain experiments [persistent](#persistent-experiments) by committing their results to Git.
+- Make certain experiments [persistent] by committing their results to Git.
 This cleans the slate so you can repeat the process later.

 [run experiments]: /doc/user-guide/experiment-management/running-experiments
 [persistent]: /doc/user-guide/experiment-management/persisting-experiments

-## Persistent Experiments

-📖 See [full guide][persistent].

-When your experiments are good enough to save or share, you may want to store them persistently as Git commits in your <abbr>repository</abbr>.

-Whether the results were produced with `dvc repro` directly, or after a `dvc exp` workflow, `dvc.yaml` and `dvc.lock` will define the experiment as a new project version.
-The right <abbr>outputs</abbr> (including [metrics](/doc/command-reference/metrics)) should also be present, or available via `dvc checkout`.

-Use `dvc exp apply` and `dvc exp branch` to persist experiments in your Git history.